Before we dive into real estate meta tags, it’s important to check if the other On-Page SEO Steps have been taken.

 And that’s it!
 Do this on every page that you want to rank for a specific phrase (and only dedicate one phrase to each page, max — don’t try to rank for multiple phrases on a single page).
 On to the Meta Description.

-Right below the URL in Google results is the Meta Description (see above screenshot).
+Right below the URL in Google results is the meta description.

 Here’s what it looks like when a website hasn’t customized their Meta Description for a certain page.

 Our Carrot websites allow you to easily and quickly customize your Meta Description…